Sophie Hackett: Writing

-Hackett's distinctive voice can be found in essays for catalogues of shows in which she was the curator or co-curator such as What It Means to be Seen: Photography and Queer Visibility, Ryerson Image Centre, Toronto, in 2014 which the Globe and Mail said put the identities of LGBT artists in context; and the essay and short texts for each of the artists she wrote for the catalogue of the Outsiders: American Photography and Film, 1950s–1980s exhibition in 2016 at the Art Gallery of Ontario (she acted as co-editor of the book/catalogue which accompanied the show as well).
+Hackett's has authored essays for catalogues of shows in which she was the curator or co-curator such as What It Means to be Seen: Photography and Queer Visibility, Ryerson Image Centre, Toronto, in 2014 which the Globe and Mail said put the identities of LGBT artists in context; and the essay and short texts for each of the artists she wrote for the catalogue of the Outsiders: American Photography and Film, 1950s–1980s exhibition in 2016 at the Art Gallery of Ontario (she acted as co-editor of the book/catalogue which accompanied the show as well).
 Other major texts by Hackett can be found in books such her essay "A New Scene in Montreal", in the book by Tavi Gevinson (Georgiana Uhlyarik, Ed.)
 Introducing Suzy Lake (London and Toronto: Black Dog Publishing and the Art Gallery of Ontario, 2014) and articles such as "Queer Looking: Joan E. Biren’s Slide Shows", Aperture, no. 218 (spring 2015) as well as "Encounters in the Museum: The Experience of Photographic Objects" in the Ryerson Image Centre and MIT Press volume The "Public" Life of Photographs (Toronto and Boston, 2016) (here she relayed an account of the formation of the photography department at the AGO and its particular character) and are found in many other publications such as her "Bobbie in Context" chapter in Imagining Everyday Life: Engagements with Vernacular Photography (Steidl and The Walther Collection, 2020).